Schroedinger-Hat/sh-nuxt-template/README.md

 ## About The Project

-This project is an opinionated, robust and efficient Nuxt.js template developed by the Schrödinger Hat team.
-It is designed to provide a solid starting point for both simple and complex web applications, incorporating best practices and cutting-edge technologies from the Vue and Nuxt ecosystem.
+This project, developed by the Schrödinger Hat team, is an opinionated, robust, and efficient Nuxt.js template.
+It's designed to serve as a minimalistic yet expandable starting point for both simple and complex web applications.
+The template incorporates best practices and cutting-edge technologies from the Vue and Nuxt ecosystem.
+With scalability at its core, it can adapt to the increasing demands and complexities of any project, providing a solid and efficient foundation that can be customized to suit your needs.

 ### Tech stack